 A 2 week trial period commences on the day of adoption.

-All PMAWS dogs & cats are desexed, microchipped, vaccinated, heart & intestinal wormed, flea & tick treated.
+All PMAWS dogs are desexed, microchipped, vaccinated, heart & intestinal wormed, flea & tick treated.

 Introducing a Kitten/Cat into a new home (especially where either a dog or cat already lives) can be a difficult challenge.
 It requires patience, perseverance and supervision.

-Once your new kitten/cat arrives home, it should be made to feel safe in its own room - we call this the "sanctuary".
-No other cat or dog should be allowed into this room.
+Once your new kitten/cat arrives home, he or she should be made to feel safe in their own room - we call this the "sanctuary".
+No other cat or dog should be allowed into this room until they are fully comfortable with their new surroundings.
 The kitten/cat will need bedding, food, water, a view out of a window and somewhere to hide.
-A good idea in dog and cat families is also a 2 metre tall scratching post, where a kitten/cat can retreat if it needs to. \
+A good idea in dog and cat families is also a 2 metre tall scratching post, where a kitten/cat can retreat if they need to.

 Keep the kitten/cat in a room for the first few days, then, gradually, using a series of wooden chocks (or similar), open the door slightly to allow paws and noses to meet.
 It can then be opened further to allow the kitten/cat in and out, but not the older cat or dog in.
 We recommend that this should be continued for 14 days.